Event at the National Institute of Standards and Technology (NIST) Center for Neutron Research

 for more information.

 On February 3, 2021, the NIST test reactor shut down automatically in response to a higher than normal radiation level in the air leaving the reactor building.
-All safety systems functioned properly to shut down the reactor and the reactor remains safely shut down today.
-The Nuclear Regulatory Commission (NRC) staff are confident that public health and safety continue to be protected.
+All safety systems functioned properly to shut down the reactor and the reactor remained safely shut down while NIST took appropriate actions to repair the reactor and to prevent future incidents.
+The Nuclear Regulatory Commission (NRC) staff are confident that public health and safety were protected during and after the incident.
 Radiation doses inside NIST property were a small fraction of the regulatory limits for members of the public.
 Radiation doses beyond the NIST property would have been even lower.
-NRC inspection staff are monitoring NIST’s response to the event and NRC approval will be required before NIST can restart the reactor.

 Description of the Event and NIST and NRC Responses